Haplogroup I-BY316 / I-Y7626: Archeological Record

 Another archeological sample is sample Zeytinliada 14832 which is possibly tied to the Kievan Rus.
 It belongs to an 25 to 35 year old adult who lived between 600 and 1000 CE during the Medieval Age and was found in the region now known as Zeytinliada, Erdek, Turkey.
 The genetic profile of this individual does not resemble northern Europeans, so he might be the descendant of a northern European (e.g. part of the Varangian guard of Byzantium) who intermarried with the local population, although a more proximal origin is also possible, as this lineage was found also in Langobards from Hungary.
 The Rus' provided the earliest members of the Varangian Guard.
 They were in Byzantine service from as early as 874.

+New data from an unpublished study out of Stockholm University: "Beyond the Binary?
+A Multi-Method Approach to Sexing Children at the Viking Age Site of Ihre, Gotland" references 6 Viking Age samples of haplogroup I-BY316 from the Swedish island of Gotland in the Baltic Sea.
+All of them belong to branch I-FT140572 (formed c.
+350 BCE), joining 2 testers with ancestry from the UK and Slovenia.
+Per FamilyTree DNA's preliminary analysis, 5 of the samples can be used to create a new branch, I-FTJ74, sharing 2 SNPs.
+The 6th sample lacks coverage for the novel mutations.

 Distribution

 Based on the public YDNA database FTDNA in December 2019 the I-BY316 haplogroup is showing the following distribution:

 The breakdown by countries as above can be condensed into regions: